freshplanet/ANE-Push-Notification/README.md

 Usage
 -----

-In order to register for a push notification token on Android, you should use the following method:
+In order to register the device for a push notifications, you should use the following method:

-    PushNotification.getInstance().registerForPushNotification(GOOGLE_PLAY_ACCOUNT);
+    PushNotification.getInstance().registerForPushNotification(GOOGLE_PROJECT_ID);

+The argument *GOOGLE_PROJECT_ID* is necessary only on Android and is your project's ID on [GCM](http://developer.android.com/guide/google/gcm/index.html).

-You don't need a Google play account on iOS Devices.
-Once the user has given his permission, the following event is triggered:
+On iOS, once the user has given his permission, the following event is triggered:

     PushNotificationEvent.PERMISSION_GIVEN_WITH_TOKEN_EVENT